owjd03/tp/docs/UserGuide.md

 * You can set an empty description by typing `d/` followed by a space (e.g., `d/ `).

 Examples:
-* `editp n/Gold d/New description.` Edits the description of "Gold" package to be `New description.`
+* `editp i/Gold d/New description.` Edits the description of "Gold" package to be `New description.`
-* `editp n/Basic Plan d/ ` Edits the description of "Basic Plan" to be empty.
+* `editp i/Basic Plan d/ ` Edits the description of "Basic Plan" to be empty.

+### Deleting an insurance package: `deletep`

+Deletes an existing insurance package in the address book.
+The insurance package to be deleted cannot be one of the 4 default ones (Gold, Silver, Bronze, Undecided) and must not have a client currently using it.

+Format: `deletep [i/PACKAGE_NAME]`

+* Finds the insurance package specified by `PACKAGE_NAME`.
+The search is case-insensitive.
+* If the found package is one of the 4 default packages, an error message will be displayed and deletion will not occur.
+* If the found package has at least one client currently using, an error message will be displayed and deletion will not occur.

+Examples:
+* `deletep i/PackageToBeDeleted` Deletes the insurance package named "PackageToBeDeleted".
+* `deletep i/Gold` Displays an error message as default packages cannot be deleted.

 ### Listing existing insurance packages: `listp`